 Coffee and Beer

-You can see caffeinated Tinder dates having intellectual discussions in brightly lit bistros where coffee, tea, and wine is served alongside quinoa bowls and avocado toast.
+You can spy on caffeinated Tinder dates having intellectual discussions in brightly lit bistros where coffee, tea, and wine is served alongside quinoa bowls and avocado toast.
 And yet, in a nod to Texas and the south, these cafes are right next to greasy BBQ joints playing country music to patrons in cowboy boots.

 A sweet neighborhood joint called Radio Coffee and Beer was down the street from where I stayed.
 It’s a rustic barn of a building with a down-home patio and taco truck in the driveway.
 There was a melting pot of millennials on their phones, remote workers on laptops, long-bearded musicians, and post-workout moms pushing strollers in the morning hours.
 It was a nice place to type away while while enjoying coffee and a muffin, but at 5pm, the wifi is shut down and they move on to drinking and socializing with live music or trivia.

 Despite copious amounts of alcohol (for all that live music and over-caffeinated mornings) and guns on the hips of locals, Austin feels summer-camp-safe.
 The biggest threats may be the electric scooters being navigated by over-served 20-somethings or party buses that corral people to start drinking at 10am- but even they looked harmless with smiles from ear to ear.